adrians5j/adio/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-Checks if the dependencies in package.json and in the actual code are synced.
+`adio` (all-dependencies-in-order) is a small library that checks your code for dependencies that are not listed in the package.json and vice-versa, checks package.json files for dependencies that are not used in code.

 ## Install
 ```